 Have you noticed that your electric stove emits smoke when you turn it on?
-If yes, then it could be as a result of multiple issues.
-The good thing is that the majority of issues that results in smoke emission are not that serious and can be fixed first at home by making a few adjustments.
-Smoke from the stove not only ruin the taste of the food, but it is also harmful to your health.
-It, therefore, needs to be fixed first.
+If yes, then it could be a result of multiple issues.
+The good thing is that the majority of issues that result in smoke emission are not that serious, and can be fixed first at home by making a few adjustments.
+However, smoke from the stove may not only ruin the taste of your food, but it is also harmful to your health.
+It, therefore, should be fixed promptly.
 In this article, we are going to tell you why your electrical stove is smoking and how to fix it.

 1. The stove is still new

-If it is your first time to use your newly purchased electric stove, then chances are that it may emit smoke.
+If it is your first time your newly purchased electric stove, then chances are that it may emit smoke.
 However, that does not mean that it is faulty.
 The fact that the stove has never been used before means that it still has some coatings on the burner.
-When you turn the stove on for the first time, these coatings will be burned off and the process release smoke.
-Most of the manufacturers usually advise their customers to let the stove to operate for at least 10 minutes to burn the coatings before they start using it.
+When you turn the stove on for the first time, these coatings will be burned off and in the process release smoke.
+Most of the manufacturers usually advise their customers to let the stove operate for at least 10 minutes, to burn off the coatings, before they start using it.

 2. Dirty burner